danglenzig/KARLA_PROD/README.md

 - Input: Character and location visual descriptions from the Narrative Design Agent's output
 - Output: AI generated image files using RenPy naming conventions

+GUI Color Scheme Agent
+- Input: Character and location visual descriptions from the Narrative Design Agent's output
+- Hex color settings for the Ren'Py GUI

 RenPy Assembly Agent:
 - Input: All the above outputs
 - Output: .rpy script and playable build.
 Will use a pre-defined RenPy project template